fbrzx/go-agent/README.md

    ```sh
    make chat CHAT_ARGS="--question 'What is our adoption strategy?'"
    ```
-   Omit `--question` to be prompted interactively.
+   Omit `--question` to open an interactive session where replies stream token-by-token and each follow-up keeps the full conversation context.
 Use `--limit` to adjust how many chunks feed the answer.
 Add repeated `--topics` or `--sections` flags to constrain the response context:
    ```sh
    make chat CHAT_ARGS="--question 'Summarise adoption' --topics adoption --topics onboarding --sections introduction"
    ```